 Plan Description.
 The Town contributes to the Public Employees' Retirement System of Mississippi (PERS), a cost-sharing multiple-employer defined benefit pension plan.
 PERS provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 Plan provisions and the Board of Trustees' authority to determine contribution rates are established by Miss.
 Code Ann.
 Section 25-11-1 et seq., (1972, as amended) and may be amended only by the Mississippi Legislature.
 PERS issues a publicly available financial report that includes financial statements and required supplementary information.
-That report may be obtained by writing to Public Employee' Retirement System of Mississippi, PERS Building, 429 Mississippi Street, Jackson, MS 39201 or by calling (601) 359-3589 or 1-800-444-PERS.
+That report is available at www.pers.ms.gov...

 Benefits Provided.
 Membership in PERS is a condition of employment granted upon hiring for qualifying employees and officials of the State of Mississippi, state universities, community and junior colleges, and teachers and employees of the public school districts.
 For those persons employed by political subdivisions and instrumentalities of the State of Mississippi, membership is contingent upon approval of the entity's participation in PERS by the PERS' Board of Trustees.
 If approved, membership for the entity's employees is a condition of employment and eligibility is granted to those who qualify upon hiring.
-Participating members who are vested and retire at or after age 60 or those who retire regardless of age with at least 30 years of creditable service (25 years of creditable service for employees who become Members of PERS before July 1, 2011) are entitled, upon application, to an annual retirement allowance payable monthly for life in an amount equal to 2.0 percent of their average compensation for each year of creditable service up to and including 30 years (25 years for those who became members of PERS before July 1, 2011), plus 2.5 percent for each additional year of creditable service with an actuarial reduction in the benefit for each year of creditable service below 30 years or the number of years in age that the member is below 65, whichever is less.
+Participating members who are vested and retire at or after age 60 or those who retire regardless of age with at least 30 years of creditable service (25 years of creditable service for employees who became members of PERS before July 1, 2011) are entitled, upon application, to an annual retirement allowance payable monthly for life in an amount equal to 2.0 percent of their average compensation for each year of creditable service up to and including 30 years (25 years for those who became members of PERS before July 1, 2011), plus 2.5 percent for each additional year of creditable service with an actuarial reduction in the benefit for each year of creditable service below 30 years or the number of years in age that the member is below 65, whichever is less.
 Average compensation is the average of the employee's earnings during the four highest compensated years of creditable service.
-Benefits vest upon completion of eight years of membership service (four years of membership service for those who became members of PERS before July 1, 2007), PERS also provides certain death and disability benefits.
+Benefits vest upon completion of eight years of membership service (four years of membership service for those who became members of PERS before July 1, 2007).
+PERS also provides certain death and disability benefits.
 A Cost-of-Living Adjustment (COLA) payment is made to eligible retirees and beneficiaries.
 The COLA is equal to 3.0 percent of the annual retirement allowance for each full fiscal year of retirement up to the year in which the retired member reaches age 60 (55 for those who became members of PERS before July 1, 2011), with 3.0 percent compounded for each fiscal year thereafter.
 Plan provisions are established and may be amended only by the State of Mississippi Legislature.

 Contributions.
 PERS members are required to contribute 9.00% of their annual covered salary, and the Town is required to contribute at an actuarially determined rate.
-The employer's rate as of September 30, 2019 was 17.40% of annual covered payroll.
-The contribution requirements of PERS members and employees are established and may be amended only by the State of Mississippi Legislature.
-The Town's contributions to PERS for the fiscal years ending September 30, 2019, 2018 and 2017 were \$140,338, \$124,080, and \$119,655, respectively, which equaled the required contributions for each year.
+The employer's rate as of September 30, 2020 was 17.40% of annual covered payroll.
+Plan provisions and the Board of Trustees' authority to determine contribution rates are established by Section 25-11-1 of the Mississippi Code of 1972, as amended, and may be amended only by the Mississippi Legislature.
+The Town's contributions to PERS for the fiscal years ending September 30, 2020, 2019, and 2018 were \$157,553, \$140,338, and \$124,080, respectively, which equaled the required contributions for each year.